Lakers Vs. Hornets Preview: L.A. Has Chance To End Road Trip Above .500

 C: Mason Plumlee

-Key Reserves: Jalen McDaniels, Theo Maledon, JT Thor, Nick Richards
+Key Reserves: Dennis Smith Jr., Jalen McDaniels, Theo Maledon, JT Thor, Nick Richards

 Have you subscribed to our YouTube channel?
 It’s the best way to watch player interviews, exclusive coverage from events, participate in live shows, and more!